 Should I Register a Domain Name With Keywords?

-SEO should be one of the primary concerns of any site owner because it drives organic traffic (users that don’t come from paid advertising) delivering the best return on investment possible.
+SEO should be one of the primary concerns of every site owner because it drives organic traffic (users that don’t come from paid advertising), delivering ongoing return on investment.

-SEO still relies — although decreasingly so — on keywords in your content.
-Consequently, you’ll find plenty of advice online that you should work keywords into your domain; there are several compelling reasons that you should discount that advice.
+Despite changes in recent years, SEO still relies on keywords in your content.
+Consequently, you’ll find plenty of advice online that you should work keywords into your domain; there are several compelling reasons that you should discount that advice:

-Firstly, it is inevitable that your keywords will change over time as you pivot your business to adapt to new markets and opportunities.
-Even if your business remains unchanged, your industry almost certainly will not.
+- Your keywords will inevitably change over time as you pivot your business to adapt to new markets and opportunities.
+Even if your business remains the same, your industry certainly will not.

-Secondly, it is well-established that domain names containing keywords are seen as generic, budget options.
-Generic naming is less memorable because it matches a search term — users may recall the search, they won’t remember your site in the results.
+- It is well-established that domain names containing keywords are considered generic budget options.
+Generic naming is less memorable because it matches a search term—users may recall the search, but they won’t remember your site in the results.

-Unless you’re registering a domain for a short-lived project, domains containing keywords are risky, and ineffective.
+Unless you’re registering a domain for a short-term project, domains containing keywords are both risky and ineffective.

 Should I Buy a Premium Domain Name?

-Premium domains are domain names that someone — colloquially referred to as a domain squatter — has registered speculatively in the hope of reselling at a substantial markup.
+Premium domains are domain names that someone—commonly referred to as a domain squatter—has registered speculatively in the hope of reselling at a substantial markup.

-Like all speculative investors, domain squatters have no way of knowing what domain names are going to be desirable, so they bulk-buy domains with common words and phrases in the hope of attracting a sale.
-The enormous wastage means domain squatters are forced to charge huge fees in order to realise a profit.
+Like all speculative investors, domain squatters have no way of knowing which domain names will be desirable, so they bulk-buy domains with common words and phrases in the hope of attracting a sale.
+The enormous wastage means domain squatters are forced to charge huge fees to realise a profit.

-Buying a premium domain from a premium marketplace will cost anywhere between 1,000%–100,000% of the actual registration cost.
-(It’s a one-time fee, with reregistration being charged at a registrar’s normal rate.)
+Buying a premium domain from a premium marketplace will cost between 1,000%–100,000% of the registration cost.
+(It’s a one-time fee, with reregistration being charged at a registrar’s standard rate.)
 No domain is so effective that the cost would not be better allocated to marketing or advertising.

 There are virtually no circumstances under which I would ever advise a business to buy a premium domain.